Proudly Serving The People of North & South Carolina

 Contact our Distracted Driving Accident Lawyers

-If you have been injured in a car accident caused by a distracted driver, The Law Offices of Jason E. Taylor can help you hold the at-fault driver accountable for their recklessness.
+If you were injured in a car accident caused by a distracted driver, The Law Offices of Jason E. Taylor could help you hold the at-fault driver accountable for their recklessness.
 We investigate accidents and document the injuries, losses, pain, and suffering our clients have endured.
 Our cases are built to help clients recover the maximum compensation available.

 Contact the North Carolina personal injury attorneys at our firm to set up a free legal consultation about your case.
 North Carolina imposes a statute of limitations on filing personal injury and wrongful death cases.
 Please contact us as soon as possible to get work started on your potential claim.